What is severe combined immunodeficiency?

 There are at least 13 different genetic defects associated with severe combined immunodeficiency.
 These defects interfere with the formation of lymphocytes.
 Around 70% of those with SCID are able to produce B-cells, but around 30% do not.
 In certain forms of this condition, the production of natural killer cells is also affected.

-What are the signs and symptoms of immunodeficiency?
+What are the clinical features of severe combined immunodeficiency?

 The signs and symptoms of immunodeficiency in SCID can vary, but do include:

-- History of severe and/or recurrent infections, which can include meningitis, pneumonia, bloodstream infections and viral infections from varicella, cytomegalovirus, herpes simplex, adenovirus, parainfluenza, Epstein-Barr, poliovirus, measles or the rotavirus.
+- History of severe and/or recurrent infections, which can include meningitis, pneumonia, bloodstream infections and viral infections from varicella, cytomegalovirus, herpes simplex, adenovirus, parainfluenza, Epstein-Barr virus, poliovirus, measles or the rotavirus.
 Candida fungal infections are common.
 Protozoal infections that cause severe diarrhoea are possible

 - Neurological impairments, including cognitive, auditory and visual impairments